-Footnotes to the Table
+Footnotes to the Table:

-(A) An accessory building or structure which is ten feet or less in height may be located 6 feet from a side or rear lot line in the R-1 and R-2 Districts.

-- (B) The front setback shall be measured from the road right of way, except where a parcel abuts a water body.
-In that case the front setback shall be measured from the ordinary high water mark. - (C) Where a lot in a LS/R District does not abut a body of water, the front lot line setback shall be 30 feet measured from the road right of way. - (D) For Waterfront Development, see section 403. - (E) The front setback for all structures located along Highway M-28 shall be 50 feet from the road right-of way.
+- (A) An accessory building or structure which is eight feet or less in height may be located 6 feet from a side or rear lot line in the R-1 and R-2 Districts. - (B) An accessory building or structure which is greater than eight feet in height may be located 20 feet from a side or rear lot line in the R-1 and R-2 Districts. - (C) The front setback shall be measured from the road right of way, except where a parcel abuts a water body.
+In that case the front setback shall be 30 feet from the ordinary high water mark.